 Another interesting development is in the works, this one addressing the speed limitations of DSL internet service.
 Israeli chipmaker firm Sckipio has come up with a way to use existing phone wiring to deliver 750Mbps in both directions.
 The technology is called G.fast and has attracted keen interest from AT&T Internet, which hopes to incorporate this form of home internet service into their existing infrastructure.
 The company is already testing the technology on MDUs (multi-dwelling units), although there has been conflicting information as to how quickly they'll bring it to the general public.

-Meanwhile, CenturyLink Internet is one step ahead.
+Meanwhile, CenturyLink Internet, with its enticing internet plans, is one step ahead.
 The DSL specialist, which also offers fiber optic internet in limited areas, has installed G.fast in 44 MDUs in Platteville, WI.
 The service is delivering speeds of 500/50Mbps and is focused on MDUs for these test markets due to the challenges of deploying FTTP (fiber to the premises) to these buildings.
 Other companies, like Windstream Internet, are also implementing G.fast in test markets, so keep an eye on this promising alternative.

 Wireless home internet has been around for several years, however, it hasn't garnered much attention on a large scale until security company Vivint decided to listen to their customers' demands and provide a unique internet access solution.
 WISP works by way of transmission from the company's "beacons" to a hub antenna mounted on a host house's roof.
 The host house typically gets free access in exchange for space, and the device then broadcasts the internet signal to the rest of the neighborhood.